 This course is designed to introduce the student to basic programming techniques using JAVA.
 Topics covered include expressions, functions, conditionals, iteration and data abstraction.
 Credit: Three semester hours.

 CS 2233 C# PROGRAMMING

 This course provides an introduction to computer programming using a modern, object-oriented programming language, such as C#.
 It is intended to be a beginning, programming course focusing on programming concepts, fundamentals and source control.
 Students are required to complete out-ofclass programming assignments on a computer.
-Credit: Three semester hours CS 2810 SPECIAL PROBLEMS IN COMPUTER SCIENCE Prerequisite: Approval of the Division Chair This course is designed specifically for special seminars, special studies, special interests, and other special projects/events/activities related to Computer Science.
+Credit: Three semester hours

+CS 2810 SPECIAL PROBLEMS IN COMPUTER SCIENCE

+This course is designed specifically for special seminars, special studies, special interests, and other special projects/events/activities related to Computer Science.
+May be taken more than once.